ExpressivityBench: Can LLMs Communicate Implicitly?: Appendix

 For each domain, we developed ExpressivityArena to join the output of two LLMs so that they could read each others responses as though they were in a conversation.
 This conversation was segmented into time steps, where each model responded to the output generated at the previous step by the other model.
 At the beginning of the conversation we apply prompting to each LLM to implicitly express a particular signal from the chosen domain.
 We then allow the LLMs to communicate with one another for a chosen number of iterations.
 After the conversation has completed, we use the grader to analyze each LLM's response at each time step to obtain an expressivity rate.
 We then compare expressivity rate values at each time step to understand whether they change over time.

-When prompting LLMs to express emotions in conversation, Fig.~\ref{fig:emotions_exp3} shows how the overall expressivity rate changes over time, where each time step represents a set of responses between two LLMs.
-We see that accuracy tends to decrease across most models.
-We also see that Llama3 was consistently the best performing model at expressing emotions in a conversation.
+When prompting LLMs to express emotions in conversation, Fig.~\ref{fig:emotions_exp3} shows how the overall accuracy changes over time, where each time step represents a set of responses between two LLMs.
+We see that accuracy tends to decrease across most models as they tend to forget their initial signal over the course of conversation.
+We also see that Llama3 was consistently the best performing model when we are expressing emotions in a conversation.

 However, when LLMs are assigned professions as signals and engaged in conversations, Fig.~\ref{fig:job_exp3_2} shows that the accuracy of the models increases over time.
 The accuracy of identifying the job task improved over time because the models received incremental hints through the conversation.